AdamISZ/aut-ct/README.md

 (Caveat: read the section "Caveat", please.
 Also, this is not quite finished, hence "WIP", see details at the end.)

+If you are time constrained and just want to see it run, go to "Installation" and then "Checking your development environment".

 Goal: Be able to use a privacy-preserving proof of ownership of *a* public key in a set of public keys, as a kind of token with scarcity.
 In particular, it should be possible to create such a token from a very large anonmity sets (10s of thousands up to millions) with a verification time which is very short (sub second at least) so that it can be used practically in real systems.

 More specifically, we imagine these public keys to be those of Bitcoin utxos (or perhaps just txos).